ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Schema

 An EBML Schema is a well-formed XML Document [@!W3C.REC-xml-20081126] that defines the properties, arrangement, and usage of EBML Elements that compose a specific EBML Document Type.
 The relationship of an EBML Schema to an EBML Document is analogous to the relationship of an XML Schema [@?W3C.REC-xmlschema-0-20041028] to an XML Document [@!W3C.REC-xml-20081126].
 An EBML Schema MUST be clearly associated with one or more EBML Document Types.
-An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element; for example matroska or webm (see [the definition of the DocType Element](#doctype-element)).
+An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element; for example matroska or webm (see (#doctype-element)).
 The DocType value for an EBML Document Type MUST be unique and persistent.

 An EBML Schema MUST declare exactly one EBML Element at Root Level (referred to as the Root Element) that occurs exactly once within an EBML Document.
-The Void Element MAY also occur at Root Level but is not a Root Element (see [the definition of the Void Element](#void-element)).
+The Void Element MAY also occur at Root Level but is not a Root Element (see (#void-element)).

 The EBML Schema MUST document all Elements of the EBML Body.
-The EBML Schema does not document [Global Elements](#global-elements) that are defined by this document (namely the Void Element and the CRC-32 Element).
+The EBML Schema does not document Global Elements that are defined by this document (namely the Void Element and the CRC-32 Element).

 The EBML Schema MUST NOT use the Element ID `0x1A45DFA3` which is reserved for the EBML Header for resynchronization purpose.

-An EBML Schema MAY constrain the use of EBML Header Elements (see [EBML Header Elements](#ebml-header-elements)) by adding or constraining that Element's `range` attribute.
+An EBML Schema MAY constrain the use of EBML Header Elements (see (#ebml-header-elements)) by adding or constraining that Element's `range` attribute.
 For example, an EBML Schema MAY constrain the EBMLMaxSizeLength to a maximum value of `8` or MAY constrain the EBMLVersion to only support a value of `1`.
 If an EBML Schema adopts the EBML Header Element as-is, then it is not required to document that Element within the EBML Schema.
 If an EBML Schema constrains the range of an EBML Header Element, then that Element MUST be documented within an `<element>` node of the EBML Schema.
-This document provides an example of an EBML Schema, see [EBML Schema Example](#ebml-schema-example).
+This document provides an example of an EBML Schema, see (#ebml-schema-example).

 ### EBML Schema Example